-To drive a culture of sustainability and the long view on the management of risk, risk appetite statements may be set along the following parameters:
+To drive a culture of sustainability and the long view on the management of risk, risk appetite statements may be set along following parameters as in Figure 14.

-Figure 10 Summarising ESG factors from various sources including COSO's ERM-ESG Guide (referred to previously), the UN Global Compact, ISO 26000 and Global Reporting Initiative (GRI), plus UK Government Guidance and the Principles for Sustainable Insurance.
+Figure 14 Summarising EDG factors from various sources including COSO's ERM-ESG guide (Referred to previously), the UN Global Compact, ISO 26000 and Global Reporting initiative (GRi), plus UK Government Guidance and the Principles for Sustainable Insurance.